pjp/SmokeTester/README.md

 This makes this framework very generic, any testing logic (optionally to be run in parallel), will inplement the SmokeTestStrategy and returns a SmokeTestResult.

+See SmokeTestContext.runSmokeTests static method and the SmokeTestContextTest class